WebBreacher/obsidian-osint-templates/START HERE.md

 	- For example, the [[Username]] data page connects to the [[Username Enumeration]] action note.
 So, if you find a username and do not know what to do, look in the SOP, see that you need to go to a username enumeration site, and continue working your case.

 ## Look At The Examples
 I created several example notes for you to see just some of the capabilities of this tool and these templates.
-I suggest starting with your #primary #poi [[poi-Allister Kemp]].
+I suggest starting with your #primary #poi [[Allister Kemp]].

 ## Always Looking to Improve
 Do you have suggestions on how to improve these templates?
 Want to contribute to the project?